caarlosdamian/caarlosdamian-hooks/README.md

 - **useDebounce**: Debounce function calls, delaying execution for improved performance in scenarios like search operations or other asynchronous tasks.
 - **useCursor**: Designed to track and return the cursor's position on the screen.
 - **useDoubleClick**: Allows you to handle both single-click and double-click events with ease.
 You can use it to define custom behavior when a user clicks once or double-clicks on an element.
+- **useTimer**: Designed to simplify the management of timers and timeouts within your React components.
+It provides functions to set and clear timers, making it easier to perform actions after a specified delay..

 ### Install